daniisovich/CPU-Pathtracer/README.md

 # CPU-Pathtracer

 This repository contains an implementation of a simple Pathtracer using C++, following the described techniques of the _Ray Tracing in One Weekend_ book.
-It works solely on the CPU and uses multithreading to concurrently work on multiple pixels.
+It works solely on the CPU and uses multi-threading to concurrently work on multiple pixels.

 ## Building and Running